How to File an LLC in Texas: Setting up a Texas LLC

 Employee Identification Number (EIN)

 Your next step is to apply for an employer identification number (EIN).
-Securing an EIN is totally free.
-You can obtain one directly from the IRS.
+Securing an EIN is totally free and can be obtained directly from the IRS.
 You don’t have to have an entity formation to apply for and be issued an EIN.
 For this reason, you should wait until your LLC is approved before applying for the EIN.